QENSlibrary/QENSmodels/README.rst

 * `doctest <https://docs.python.org/3.7/library/doctest.html>`_

 Additional modules are required to run the examples.
-Details can be found in the README file of the *examples* folder.
+Details can be found in the `README file <https://github.com/QENSlibrary/QENSmodels/blob/master/examples/README.rst>`_ of the *examples* folder.

 How to install?
 ---------------

-Note:
-^^^^^

-If you want to use a virtual environment, please go to `this link <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_ for instructions.
+..
+NOTE:: If you want to use a virtual environment, please go to `this link <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_ for instructions.

 The steps to follow are: